10 Types of Frogs in Oregon

 • Average Lifespan: 9 years in the wild (only about 5% of the population)

-They live in a wide variety of environments, including woodlands, brushlands, and marshes.
+They live in various environments, including woodlands, brushlands, and marshes.
 These frogs like to be near bodies of water that are either motionless or move very slowly and have plenty of vegetation and open space nearby.

 They are of a size considered to be average.
-On their backs, they typically have a coloration that is green or greenish-brown.
+On their backs, they typically have a green or greenish-brown coloration.

-There are additional brown patches organized in a circular pattern on their backs, sides, and legs.
+Additional brown patches are organized in a circular pattern on their backs, sides, and legs.

-One characteristic that sets them apart is a white fold that goes down the middle of their backs.
-One can see the dorsolateral fold at the beginning of each of their eyes.
+A white fold down the middle of their backs is one characteristic that sets them apart.
+One can see the dorsolateral fold at the beginning of each eye.

 The lips of northern leopard frogs have white lines that extend from their noses to each of their shoulders.